tybor/nextgen-gallery-voting/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 2.3 =
+Updates required for NextGEN Gallery Voting Premium 1.2 to run.

 = 2.2.1 =
 This update fixes a small conflict that stopped voting working with the [nggtags] shortcode, or if "The gallery will open the ImageBrowser instead the effect" option is on.